Is a Credit Card Balance Transfer Right for You?

 While it’s always vital to make your credit card payments on time, it’s even more important after you’ve completed a balance transfer.
 That’s because many cards will bump up your interest rate for even one late payment.
 Make sure you review and understand all the terms of your balance transfer before going through with it.
 And set up the new account on autopay so you’re never late.

-Have You Explored Other Options? — There’s no doubt a balance transfer can be an effective way to pay off your credit card debt more quickly, but there are a lot of details to consider.
+There’s no doubt a balance transfer can be an effective way to pay off your credit card debt more quickly, but there are a lot of details to consider.
 Before deciding to do a balance transfer, take the time to consider additional options, such as Credit Counseling and a Debt Management Plan.
 Credit Counseling is free, confidential and can help you get a clearer picture of your entire financial situation.
-If you and your counselor determine a Debt Management Plan is a workable option for your situation, it could help you lower your interest rates and pay off your debt in 3 – 5 years without the need for a balance transfer.
+If you and your counselor determine a Debt Management Plan is a workable option for your situation, it could help you lower your interest rates and pay off your debt in 3 – 5 years without a balance transfer.